gaehlerm/SoftwareEngineering/README.md

 # 14. DevOps

 Development and Operations, short DevOps, is the combination of Continuous Integration (CI) and Continuous Delivery (CD).
 In short, it is automating everything from the build to the release.
-But in order to understand more precisely, we have to take a look at how software development teams used to work in the early 2000s.
+But in order to understand more precisely behind DevOps, we have to take a look at how software development teams used to work in the early 2000s.
 What kind of problems they had that DevOps promisses to solve.

 ## The early 2000s